mydaytrip/partner-api/source/includes/hourly-ride-api.md

 # Hourly Ride API

 An hourly ride is a time-based rental service where passengers rent a driver with a vehicle for a specified duration, starting and ending at the same location.
 Each search will return multiple hourly ride options that can differ by vehicle type.
-The service includes number of kms included in travel per hour rented.
+The service includes number of kilometers included in travel per hour rented.

 ## Flows